lenesk/sokolova.dk/online-group-classes-levels-and-duration.md

 # Online group classes

-### Below you can find information about CEFR levels of the group courses I teach and their duration.
+### Below you can find information about CEFR levels of the group courses I teach and their duration

 CEFR Level | Duration | Classes per week | Lessons per week (45 min.) | Homework load per week -- | -- | -- | -- | --